 Start : Barton le Clay Church.
 Postcode : MK 45 4LA.
 Grid ref : TL 084 304 (51.96158; -0.42215)

-(S/E) From the church head uphill on Church Road and at the end of the highway in 200m turn left onto a track that leads to the Barton Hills.
+(S/E) From the church head uphill on Church Road and in 200m turn left onto a bridleway that leads to the Barton Hills.

-(1) Enter the Barton Hills Nature Reserve on a Permissive Path and take the steepest route up the ridge using steps at places.
+(1) Leave the bridleway at the field corner, heading up through a gate into the Barton Hills Nature Reserve.
+Follow a Permissive Path, taking the steepest route up the ridge using steps in places.
 At the top (2), the path continues southwards with the fence line on the left and the hillside dropping away steeply to the right.

 After 800m you come beside a track over the fence but do not go onto it.
 In a further 200m turn right (westwards) staying on the edge of the hill.

 (3) In 450m enter a small thicket, then keep left at a path up from the bottom.
-In 10m you leave the reserve and turn left along the hedgeline in a southwards direction.
-After 800m turn left on to the Lilley – Streatley Road and then turn right onto a bridleway after 100m continuing southwards with the hedge on the left side.
+In 10m you leave the reserve and turn left, heading south along the remains of a hedgeline.
+After 800m turn left onto the Lilley – Streatley Road and then, after 100m, turn right onto a bridleway continuing southwards with the hedge on the left side.

 (4) After 900m you come to a wood (Maulden Firs) and meet a crossroads.
 Turn left to join the ancient track of the Icknield Way.
 (5)